Aerobird98/flow/README.md

-# wordify
+# flow

-A compact web based rich-text editor based on [Slate-js](https://docs.slatejs.org/) to produce documents in "standardized" format.
+A compact web based rich-text editor using on [Slate-js](https://docs.slatejs.org/) to produce documents in "standardized" format.

 ## Available Scripts